canlab/canlab.github.io-canlab_help_examples/_pages/about.md

 Below are how-to examples that publish HTML files with code and output.
 These examples require the [CAN Lab Core Tools Repository](https://github.com/canlab/CanlabCore).
 The help examples focus on the CANlab’s interactive object-oriented tools.
-Running the examples also serves as a preliminary unit test frame for the CANlab tools.
+Running the examples also serves as a preliminary unit test frame for the CAN Lab tools.

 Please document errors by posting issues on the [CAN Lab Github page](https://github.com/canlab/CanlabScripts/issues).